teefoss/LibTC/README.md

 >
 > &mdash; <cite>Clark's Third Law</cite>

-LibDOS is some sort of MS-DOS-like terminal, using a partial implementation (only the fun parts) of Turbo C (Copyright (c) 1987, 1988 Borland International, Inc.).
+LibDOS is some sort of MS-DOS-like terminal, and an implementation of the console and graphics functions (the fun parts) of Turbo C (Copyright (c) 1987, 1988 Borland International, Inc.).

 **Development in progress.**